 Lucky Little Leprechaun House

-Here’s a fun way to keep those mischievous little leprechauns busy this coming St. Patrick’s Day: Build them a leprechaun house!
+Here’s a fun way to keep those mischievous little leprechauns busy this coming St. Patrick’s Day: Build them a Leprechaun House!

 It’s simple really.
 You don’t need to get as elaborate as I do.
 We just have a thing for cardboard houses around here so we go all out.
-But if you’d like to make one like ours all you will need are:

 1. two large moving boxes and one small one